 Some surgical procedures come with unwanted costs, leaving a dog owner to explore the most affordable options available to him.
 Most importantly, you should not cut costs by reducing the quality of care the dog receives, putting his health or life at risk.
 Some veterinary practices choose to leave certain elements out of a surgery to reduce costs.
 This could be less expensive anesthesia or not having a technician or machine monitor him during the procedure.
 Make sure when you are quote a price for surgery, you ask what is and is not included.
 Preparing yourself with the most information possible will help you make the best choice for your dog’s healthcare.

 Some veterinarians believe all lumps and growths on a dog should be removed.
 While early detection of cancerous tumors is important, doing surgery just for the sake of doing surgery is not a good idea.
 Any growth that can be evaluated by drawing liquid from it using a small needle of syringe should be, and then examined microscopically.
 If the tumor is benign, there can be non-invasive measures taken to shrink it.
 If the tumor is benign, but large enough to bother the dog it should be surgically removed.
 If it is malignant, it should be removed surgically.
 If the tumor cannot be reached on the surface, it should be removed surgically and biopsied.
 Removing small, benign lesions can be a waste of money.
 Avoiding surgery when it’s not necessary will save you money and save your dog unnecessary subjection to anesthetic procedures.

 4. Pain killers are not necessary

 When your dog needs surgery, fears and anxiety are bound to set in.
 Now that you know certain myths surrounding surgery and your dog just aren’t true, some of these fears can subside.
-Being a parent to an aging pet is not an easy task.
-If you want to learn more about helping your pet age gracefully, download our free eBook by clicking the link below.
+One thing is for sure, being a parent to an aging pet is not an easy task (but totally worth it!).